 Python.
-Client side.
+Client Side.

 Skulpt is an entirely in-browser implementation of Python.